Questions about membership? Need assistance with applying?

 Membership Types and Requirements

-Candidate Fellowship is open to orthopaedic surgeons, neurosurgeons and to non-physician members of allied specialties (such as research scientists).
-Candidate Fellows stay in this category for five years, during which time they must meet their membership requirements and demonstrate their interest in spinal deformity and in the goals of the Scoliosis Research Society.
-When you are admitted to Candidate Fellowship you agree to:
+Candidate Fellowship is open to orthopaedic surgeons, neurosurgeons and to non-physician members of allied specialties (such as research scientists) that have made a significant contribution to Scoliosis or related deformities.
+Candidate Fellows stay in this category for a minimum of three year, during which time they must meet their fellowship requirements and demonstrate their interest in spinal deformity as per the goals of the Scoliosis Research Society.
+Surgeons that are currently in fellowship training programs are encouraged to apply.
+Requirements to apply for Candidate Fellowship (must have been completed in the past 5 years):

-- Submit yearly on-line Morbidity & Mortality reports (for Surgeon Candidates).
+- Submit yearly on-line Morbidity & Mortality reports (surgeons).

-- Submit at least 2 abstracts on different topics to an SRS Annual Meeting or International Meeting on Advanced Spine Techniques (IMAST) Meeting during your 5-year Candidacy.
+- Submit at least one abstract to an SRS Annual Meeting or International Meeting on Advanced Spine Techniques (IMAST) or serve on one committee during the minimum 3 year Candidacy term.
+Abstracts submitted prior to acceptance date will not count.

-- Attend at least 2 SRS Annual or IMAST Meetings (one must be a SRS Annual Meeting) during your 5-year Candidacy.
+- Attend at least two SRS meetings (one must be a SRS Annual Meeting) during the Candidacy period.
+Meetings attended prior to acceptance date will not count.

 - Attend one SRS Annual Meeting or IMAST.